Frequently Asked Questions

 To make treatment more accessible, we offer a convenient program through CareCredit financing that provides an 18-month, zero-interest option with manageable monthly installments.
 We also accept credit cards, Health Savings Account (HSA) cards, checks, or cash.
 For patients who prefer to pay in full up front, we provide discounts as an added benefit.

 Did you not see your question here?
-Call our office today to learn more and schedule a complimentary telehealth consultation.
+Call our office today at (248) 480-0085 to learn more and schedule a complimentary telehealth consultation.